import psychopg2

 The simplest way to provide credentials without the values appearing in your code is with an environment variable.
 Environment variables are set before your code starts – sometimes from completely outside Python or R.

-This section assumes you can use a username and password or API key to connect to your data source.
+This section assumes you can use a username and password or an API key to connect to your data source.
 That may not be true, depending on your organization.
-See Chapter 16 for how to handle data connections if you can’t directly connect with a username and password.
+See Chapter 16 for handling data connections if you can’t directly connect with a username and password.

 The power of using an environment variable is that you reference them by name.
-Using only a name makes it easy to swap out the value in production versus other environments and also means it’s totally safe to share code since all it does is reveal that an environment variable exists.
+Using only a name makes it easy to swap out the value in production versus other environments.
+Also, it means it’s safe to share code since all it does is reveal that an environment variable exists.

 In Python, you can read environment variables from the os.environ